 The controller used to play the game.
+Three types of controllers are currently used in digital games: manual control using a keyboard or joystick, physical control through motion capture, and a mixture of both.
 The game console (machine) should be adjustable to the physical limitations of players.
-The small keys of keyboard that require significant manual dexterity should be avoided, as well as joysticks that require much manipulation as these are difficult for seniors to use.
-Other guidelines include the following : (1) avoid double actions that require the player to control precisely a pointer on the screen while needing to correctly press a button at the same time to obtain the desired result; (2) use bottoms that are sensitive to a light touch yet solid enough to support a strong hit, and large enough to be easily seen and pressed by seniors; (3) use game controllers that use one hand, such as a computer mouse or Wii controller, as this represents one option more accessible to seniors than those designed to be used by two hands.
+The keyboard or joystick have been the primary controllers that have been investigated in research studies.
+These studies have found that small keys or buttons that require significant manual dexterity should be avoided, as well as joysticks that require much manipulation as these are difficult for seniors to use.
+Other guidelines include the following: (1) avoid double actions that require the player to control precisely a pointer on the screen while needing to correctly press a button at the same time to obtain the desired result; (2) use bottoms that are sensitive to a light touch yet solid enough to support a strong hit, and large enough to be easily seen and pressed by seniors; (3) use game controllers that use one hand, such as a computer mouse or Wii controller, as this represents one option more accessible to seniors than those designed to be used by two hands.